JeanChristopheM/angerone/README.md

                 ---HOME PAGE----
 - Fanbase
-    -polish the reponsiveness with image positioning
+    -polish the reponsiveness with image -positioning
-- Images
-    1. actual zoom with js
 - News
     - Finish the dot menu